siduck/st/README.md

 - right click paste
 - st desktop entry
 - newterm
+- anysize
+- anygeometry
+- live reload ( change colors/fonts on the fly )
 and more...
 <br>
 <b>DON'T SKIP THE README, if you want to have a similar setup / know default keybinds.<br><br></b>